Chromosome 101

 The Human Genome Project has revealed that there are probably about 20,000-25,000 ‘haploid’ protein coding genes.
 Chromosome 8 contains around 4.5 to 5 percent of the total DNA in cells, which is probably around 700 genes up to 1400 genes.
 Chromosome 8 contains about 146 million base pairs or DNA building blocks, of which over 95% have been determined.

 Each chromosome has a short arm designated as “p,” a long arm identified by the letter “q,” and a narrowed region at which the two arms are joined (centromere).
 Chromosomes are further subdivided into bands that are numbered outward from the centromere.
-Telomeres are cells at the ends of the chromosomes which protect it.
+Telomeres are repetitive DNA sequences at the ends of the chromosomes that function as a cap to protect them.

 During cell division, or mitosis, a parent cell divides into two or more daughter cells.
 Each new cell gets a complete copy of all the DNA from the parent cell (all 46 chromosomes).
-Cell division regulated itself depending on needs for growth and repair, and do so at different rates for different types of cells.
+Cell division regulated itself depending on needs for growth and repair, and do so at different rates.
 Nerve and brain cells divide much less often than skin cells, for example.

 In genetics screening, a karyotype is an actual photograph of the chromosomes from one cell.
 The cells analyzed are usually white blood cells.
 Cytogenetics is a word for the study of chromosomes.